 The three fields are updated using the salesforce Process Builder.
 Whenever an opportunity is edited the process builder updates the metrics.
 The dashboard charts and reports then simply use these custom fields to give visibility of the monthly sales forecast.

-Simply let us know if you’d like a customized demo of how these sales metrics can apply in your business.
-Or if you’d like our help in creating powerful salesforce dashboards that give visibility of sales performance and the sales pipeline, simply enter your details in the form below.
+Simply let us know if you’d like a customized demo of how these sales metrics can apply in your business or if you’d like our help in creating powerful salesforce dashboards that give visibility of sales performance and the sales pipeline.